nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_MODELS.md

 Make the file below and copy pasta the code into it.
 Remember, Python conventions don't use camel casing - for variable names or file names.
 The only exception is class names _(as you see below)_.

+Note that there is a line defining each field that is in the ERD above 👆🏿.

 > #### `honeyrae-server/repairapi/models/service_ticket.py`

 ```py